-“Catherine has been my close collaborator since 1987, as we worked together to write 70+ papers, often with UMD Computer Science graduate students who we jointly supervised.
-As a Research Scientist, she complemented my professorial role.
+“Catherine has been my close collaborator since 1987, as we worked together to write 100+ papers, often with UMD Computer Science graduate students who we jointly supervised.
+As a Research Scientist, she complemented my professorial role in supervising students, connecting with companies, and conducting rigorous studies.
 We often had constructive differences of opinion, leading to respectful discussions that pushed our thinking forward.
-May you all be so fortunate as to have a research collaborator as wonderful as Catherine.” – Ben Shneiderman
+May you all be so fortunate as to have a creative research collaborator (and a friend) as wonderful as Catherine.” – Ben Shneiderman

 - Ph.D. in Industrial Engineering, Université Pierre at Marie Curie – Paris VI, France (1982)

 - Engineer, Ecole Nationale Supérieure des Artes et Métiers, Paris, France (1979)

 - INRIA International Chair (2018 – 2022)

 - Affiliate Senior Research Scientist, College of Information Studies, University of Maryland’s iSchool (2012 – Present)

 - Associate Member, Center for the Advanced Study of Language (2009 – Present)

 - Associate Director of Research, Human-Computer Interaction Laboratory (1997 – Present)

 - Acting Director, Human-Computer Interaction Laboratory (HCIL) (1996 – 1997)